Selecting your assisted reproductive technology (ART) program is an important step in addressing your infertility struggles.

 - What is my financial obligation if the treatment cycle is canceled prior to egg recovery or embryo transfer?

-- What are the costs of embryo freezing, storage, and transfer?
+- What are the costs of embryo freezing, storage, and embryo transfer?

-- How much work am I and my partner likely to miss?
+- How much work are I and my partner likely to miss?

 - If necessary, what kind of help is available for low-cost lodging?